napcs/elm2016/slides/elm.md

 ### Issues

-1. Tons of code to do simple thins
+1. Tons of code to do simple things
-2. Integration with external services is complex.
+2. Integration with external services is complex
 3. Must re-learn a lot of things about web development
 4. Small community